 The second phase of public education on tax compliance has ended in the Builsa North District in the Upper East region.
 The campaigns undertaken by NCCE staff in the district targeted market women in the informal sector.

-The public education was in line with Ghana Revenue Authority’s (GRA) efforts to generate adequate revenues to meet Ghana’s developmental needs.
+Public education was in line with the Ghana Revenue Authority’s (GRA) efforts to generate adequate revenues to meet Ghana’s developmental needs.
 It also seeks to rope in income earners and the business community to be captured in the tax net.

 He urged business owners and market women to pay their taxes regularly and promptly to avoid financial penalties.

 He noted that governments around the world depend on taxes to develop economies and Ghana cannot afford to lag behind.

 24,478 total views, 158 views today